-- Catherine Hodes, director of survivor supports, wellness center, 413.559.4510 - Emily Rimmer, director for women's and queer services, center for feminisms 413.559.5320 - P.E.E.R.S. (formerly Peer Chaplains), peerchaplains@hampshire.edu - Additional College Support Resources: These individuals will disclose the reported incident and all available details of the report to the Title IX coordinator, but will maintain the privacy of any resources provided: - Office of the dean of students, Merrill student life center, second floor, 413.559.5412 - Resident Advisors, paraprofessional residence life staff who provide student support and programming.
+- Emily Rimmer, Director for Queer and Women's Services, 413.559.5320 - P.E.E.R.S.
+DKO@hampshire.edu - Additional College Support Resources: These individuals will disclose the reported incident and all available details of the report to the Title IX coordinator, but will maintain the privacy of any resources provided: - Office of the dean of students, Merrill student life center, second floor, 413.559.5412 - Resident Advisors, paraprofessional residence life staff who provide student support and programming.